xixi2234/learngit/readme.txt

-this is version 1
+this is version 2
-as your wish
+it's a good day , right?